Fairfield Heights

 Fairfield Heights is a suburb of Sydney, in the state of New South Wales, Australia.
 Fairfield Heights is located 25 kilometres west of the Sydney central business district in the local government area of the City of Fairfield.
 Fairfield Heights is part of the Greater Western Sydney region.
 Fairfield Heights shares the postcode of 2165 with the separate suburbs of Fairfield, Fairfield East and Fairfield West.
+It has the colloquial nickname in the area of "The Heights".
+The suburb's town centre is bordered by low- and medium-density residential areas, with a primary school nearby.

+The town centre has seen economic decline in recent years, reflected in vacant shops and the loss of long-standing businesses, including bank branches.
+Despite this, the centre is also showing signs of renewal, with new investment such as the Woolworths supermarket, emerging business types like a higher-end café.
+Medical services are a major strength of the suburb.
 The majority of residents speak a language other than English at home, with the most common one being Assyrian Neo-Aramaic.
 Fairfield Heights, like Fairfield, is also an ethnic enclave of Assyrians.
 There are also high levels of Iraqi, Chinese and Vietnamese ancestry.

-The elevation of this suburb is approximately between 20 and 40 m above mean sea level, owing to its name.
-It has the colloquial nickname in the area of "The Heights".

 History

 Aboriginal people from the Cabrogal tribe, a sub-group of the Gandangara tribe, have lived in the Fairfield area for over 30,000 years.
 White settlement came to the area in the early 19th century.
 An application for a post office at Fairfield Heights was made by Mrs Beard in 1950.

 In 1955, when the population had increased sufficiently a post office was opened.

-Fairfield Heights mostly consists of low and medium density residential housing and commercial development.
-The commercial area is centred on The Boulevarde, the main street in Fairfield Heights, which is the highest point in the suburb at 40 metres above sea level, offering striking views of the lower areas to the south and east.
-The peak of elevation is on the intersection of The Boulevarde and Polding Street.
-Polding Street is a long straight road that connects from The Horsley Drive in Fairfield to the Cumberland Highway in Smithfield and on through Prairiewood, Wetherill Park before ending in Bossley Park.
+Before 1991, the suburb was part of Fairfield, when it was then established as a separate suburb.
+In 2009, the Metropolitan Strategy classified Fairfield Heights as a small village, though the Council had sought to reclassify it simply as a village.
+Also in 2009, Fairfield Heights had around 1,300 dwellings, below the village target of 2,100–5,500 dwellings within a 600 m radius.